MicrosoftDocs/cpp-docs.it-it/docs/parallel/amp/reference/completion-future-class.md

 ## <a name="operator_eq"></a> operator=

-Copia il contenuto dell'oggetto specificato `completion_future` specificato in questo oggetto.
+Copia il contenuto dell'oggetto specificato `completion_future` in questo oggetto.

 ### <a name="syntax"></a>Sintassi